 Interview: Dr Narayan Venkataraman with Dr Pinak Kapadia on augmentation in implantology

-Renowned implantologist, great educator, and one of the most sought-after experts in the field of implantology - Dr. Narayan Venkatraman has answered questions on all augmentation and tissue management aspects of implantology.
+Renowned implantologist, great educator, and one of the most sought-after experts in the field of implantology - Dr. Narayan Venkatraman answers questions on all augmentation and tissue management aspects of implantology.
 To pick his brain, to ask the right questions, and to get the best out of him - we have one of the most brilliant and inquisitive minds in implantology- Dr. Pinak Kapadia.

 Hard tissue augmentation:

 PK: Hello Dr. Narayan - This is a pleasure, to pick your head about the science of augmentation, I feel like a child with an open candy jar.
 Let's begin.
 My first question is - do you remember your first case of augmentation?

 NV: I remember my first augmentation case clearly.
 It was a 50 something smoker lady with generalized Periodontitis who had to have both maxillary 5s extracted.
 This was way before the CBCT era, so post-extraction defect sounding was really the only way to confirm defects, and I ended up doing a formal Guided Bone Regeneration (GBR) with an open flap, using Bio-Oss and a collagen membrane from Equinox (I forget the brand name).
 I did get great results at reentry after six months, so I guess that was the much-needed beginner’s luck that encourages one to try more.
 My understanding of regenerative techniques and material science has certainly evolved from then to what I believe is now a more rational and mature approach to bone augmentation.